Digital television

 Digital television (DTV) is the transmission of television signals using digital encoding, in contrast to the earlier analog television technology which used analog signals.
-At the time of its development it was considered an innovative advancement and represented the first significant evolution in television technology since color television in the 1950s.
+In the 2000s it was represented as the first significant evolution in television technology since color television in the 1950s.
 Modern digital television is transmitted in high-definition television (HDTV) with greater resolution than analog TV.
-It typically uses a widescreen aspect ratio (commonly 16:9) in contrast to the narrower format of analog TV.
+It typically uses a widescreen aspect ratio (commonly 16:9) in contrast to the narrower format (4:3) of analog TV.
 It makes more economical use of scarce radio spectrum space; it can transmit up to seven channels in the same bandwidth as a single analog channel, and provides many new features that analog television cannot.
 A transition from analog to digital broadcasting began around 2000.
 Different digital television broadcasting standards have been adopted in different parts of the world; below are the more widely used standards: